Alex Massie (journalist)

-Alex Massie (born 1 July 1974) is a Scottish freelance journalist commentator based in Edinburgh.
-He is Scotland editor for The Spectator, and writes a political column for The Times and The Sunday Times.
-He is also a regular contributor to ITV Border, BBC Television and BBC Radio.
+Alex Massie (born 1 July 1974) is a British journalist based in Edinburgh.
+He has served as the Scotland editor for The Spectator, and writes political columns for The Times and The Sunday Times.
+Massie is also a regular contributor to ITV Border, BBC Television and BBC Radio.

 Early life

 The son of the journalist Allan Massie, Massie was educated at St. Mary's School, Melrose, Glenalmond College in Perthshire and at Trinity College Dublin, where he edited T.C.D.
 Miscellany.
 He was also an active member of the University Philosophical Society, one of the college's main debating societies.
 Massie applied to Cambridge University twice and was rejected both times.

 In 1997, he won the John Smith Memorial Mace debating competition, speaking with Matthew Magee and representing the University Philosophical Society.
 Formerly The Observer Mace, the competition was renamed in 1995 and is run by the English-Speaking Union.